brodeau/bbm4si3/README.md

 Simply copy all the `*.F90` and `*.h90` files found into `nemo_4.2/MY_SRC/` into the `MY_SRC` directory of the NEMO configuration you wish to run (*i.e.* under `<NEMO_REPO>/cfgs/<NEMO_CONFIG>/MY_SRC/`).
-Then, compile NEMO as usual, the sources found in the `MY_SRC` will overwrite those of the NEMO version you use.
+Then, compile NEMO as usual, the sources found in the `MY_SRC` will overwrite those of the NEMO version you are using.

 L. Brodeau, January 2024